cr0hn/enteletaor/doc/source/advanced.rst

 Enteleteaor also permit inject new tasks to broker (see bellow).
 The way to inject them is to pass as input a JSON file with the information.
 Write this file must be a bit hard.
 To help us, enteleteaor can export a template.

-With this template, we only must fill the appropriate field:
+With this template, we only must fill the appropriate fields:

 .. code-block:: bash
     :linenos: